Switzerland: Country and Foreign Investment

 The purchase of real estate is conducted by a notary public who will not allow the transaction to proceed unless it is permitted by the law.
 The purchaser's details will be entered in the property owners' registry after the Government issues a notice of confirmation that the transaction is legal.

-In June, 2005, 54.6% of Swiss voters agreed to join the Schengen and Dublin accords on passport-free European travel and the harmonisation of asylum procedures.
-Switzerland became a member of the Schengen area on December 12, 2008.
+Switzerland is also party to the Schengen and Dublin accords on passport-free European travel and the harmonisation of asylum procedures.
+Switzerland became a member of the Schengen area on 12 December 2008.